JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 # __Automation Scenario__

 * Source data lands in the Landing Area on OCI Object Storage, in the bucket `landing-area`.
-The name of files in the Landing Area follows the pattern `invoices/*.jsonlines`.
+The names of files in the Landing Area follow the pattern `invoices/*.jsonlines`.

 * When a new file is created in the bucket `landing-area`, an OCI Event `invoke-di-flatten-task` is raised.
 Note the bucket must be enabled to emit object-level events.

 * OCI Event triggers OCI Function `fn-flatten-with-di`.
-The names of the bucket and object are passed to the function.
-The other parameters are defined in function configuration.
+The names of the source bucket and object are passed to the function.
+The other task parameters are defined in the function configuration.

 * OCI Function `fn-flatten-with-di` invokes the OCI Data Integration Task `flatten-task` with the required parameters (such as source bucket and source object).
-The function logs any errors or information messages into OCI Logging.
+The function logs any error or information message into OCI Logging.

 * OCI Data Integration task `flatten-task` runs the transformation data flow with parameters passed by the function.
 The task is executed asynchronously - the function